Dildora Aripova: 2018–19

-Senior
+Senior gymnastics career

 2021

 Aripova turned senior in 2020; however the mass majority of competitions were either canceled or postponed due to the global COVID-19 pandemic.
 She made her senior international debut at the Varna Challenge Cup where she finished first on floor exercise, tied with Hanna Szujó.
 In October Aripova competed at the South Central Asian Championships alongside Anastasiya Miroshnichenko, Giunaz Jumabekova, and Ominakhon Khalilova.
 They finished first as a team and individually Aripova scored the third highest all-around score but did not place due to Miroshnichenko and Khalilova scoring higher.
 She qualified to two event finals.
 During event finals Aripova won gold on the uneven bars and balance beam.

 2022

 Aripova competed at the Cairo World Cup.
 She placed eighth on uneven bars but won silver on floor exercise behind Hungarian Dorina Böczögő.
 She next competed at the Baku World Cup.
 She finished third on floor exercise.
 At the Asian Championships Aripova finished twelfth in the all-around and qualified to compete as an individual at the 2022 World Championships.
 Additionally she placed fourth during the floor exercise final.

 In August Aripova competed at the Islamic Solidarity Games alongside Oksana Chusovitina and Ominakhon Khalilova.
 They finished second as a team behind Turkey.
 Individually Aripova placed second in the all-around behind Bengisu Yıldız but won gold on the balance beam.